MY PHILOSOPHY

 Jiménez Deredia

-The great ambition of Genesis is to describe the cosmic process from which we come and of which we bear deep traces; it represents the desire to transform life's long journey into concrete symbols.
+The great ambition of Genesis is to describe the cosmic process from which we originate and whose traces we carry deep within us.
+It embodies the desire to translate the long journey of life into concrete, enduring symbols.

 THE SEED THAT TRANSFORMS